Wrongful Death Lawyer Phoenix AZ Families Recommend Discusses Filing a Wrongful Death Claim

 In some cases, such as a drunk driving accident or intentional death, the survivors may also pursue punitive damages against the at-fault party.
 Punitive damages serve two purposes.
 The first is to punish the at-fault party for their actions.
 The second is to send a message to society that this type of behavior is unacceptable and will not be tolerated.

-Let a Wrongful Death Lawyer Phoenix AZ Clients Trust Help
+Let a Wrongful Death Lawyer Phoenix Arizona Clients Trust Help

 At the Law Office of Paul Englander, PLC, we understand that no amount of compensation will ever make up for the death of your loved one.
 But we also understand that a wrongful death lawsuit is often the only way survivors have of obtaining any kind of justice for their death.